rita-barbosa/LAPR4-2324/docs/sb_us_1001/readme.md

 >
 > The UserManagementService and AuthorizationService, pre-existing services within the Eapli.Framework were used here
 > to register users and retrieve the logged-in user with Admin or Customer Manager roles.
-> Furthermore, the ClientUserManagementService was used to register client users, particularly those categorized as
+> Furthermore, the UserManagementService was used to register client users, particularly those categorized as
 > customer users.
 This additional registration step is necessary as these users also require the inclusion of their
 > phoneNumber.
 >
-> The EntityManagementService is employed to register customers/entities, tasked with the responsibility of entity/customer creation.
+> The CustomerManagementService is employed to register customers, tasked with the responsibility of customer creation.
 >
 > The mentioned services were developed because the functionalities they offer will be utilized across multiple use
 > cases.
-The EntityManagementService will also serve for various other functionalities, such as listing, among others.
+The CustomerManagementService will also serve for various other functionalities, such as listing, among others.

 > **Observer**
 > * EventPublisher